Migraine Brain Fog

 Migraine brain fog can be a part of the stages of a migraine.
 There are four stages and not all people go through all stages.
 Read more about the specifics in my post Migraines 101.
 The four stages are prodrome, aura, attack, and postdrome.
 The American Migraine Foundation explains that brain fog can “occur up to 48 hours before and up to 24 hours after head pain.”
 It is this brain fog that can actually serve as a sign to the individual that a migraine attack is about to occur.

-In addition to the brain fog affecting one prior to the pain, the American Migraine Foundation further explains that this brain fog can show up in what is commonly called the “migraine hangover”.
-For those of us that have experienced this, the term migraine hangover is a good analogy for what one endures.
-At first a patient may feel such relief that the pain is better.
+In addition to affecting one prior to the pain, the American Migraine Foundation further explains that this brain fog can show up in what is commonly called the “migraine hangover.”
+For those of us who have experienced this, the term migraine hangover is a good analogy for what one endures.
+At first, a patient may feel relief that the pain is better.

-However, that may be followed with exhaustion and the inability to think at your best.
-Fortunately, this brain fog is temporary and not something that changes a person or their abilities.
-It is something that the migraine sufferer learns to deal with.
+However, that may be followed by exhaustion and the inability to think at your best.
+Fortunately, this brain fog is temporary and does not change a person or their abilities.
+It is something that the person with migraine learns to deal with.
 It is time we identified brain fog as part of the migraine and gave the migraine patients time to move through all stages.

 How to Deal with Migraine Brain Fog

-Sometimes providing yourself grace and rest is the best thing you can do for your health.
+Sometimes, providing yourself grace and rest is the best thing you can do for your health.
 It is tempting to want to jump back in after an attack and perhaps even make up for lost time.
-However, it is very important that the migraine sufferer does not rush so much that they find themselves magnifying lingering symptoms or even pushing themselves back into an attack.
+However, it is very important that the person with migraine does not rush so much that they find themselves magnifying lingering symptoms or even pushing themselves back into an attack.

 The brain fog may make you feel like you are in slow motion or can’t quite put your thoughts together.
 Remember this is something that can be typical for some as a part of their migraine experience and you do not have to be alarmed.
 With time and rest these symptoms will subside.
 If things continue or seem to worsen, checking in with your doctor is always a good idea.